rdenadai/Covid19-Twitter-Tracker/README.md

 ## Abstract

 The use of social networks in recent years has effectively spread in modern society, allowing a diversity of people to have a voice and express their feelings.
-Given the amount of information available on social networks and the current health crisis caused by the new Coronavirus pandemic, discovered in China in early 2020, the idea of linking an increase in the amount of comments on social networks (especially on Twitter) with the increase in the number of confirmed cases of COVID-19 arises.
+Given the amount of information available on social networks and the current health crisis caused by the new Coronavirus pandemic, discovered in China at the end of 2019, the idea of linking an increase in the amount of comments on social networks (especially on Twitter) with the increase in the number of confirmed cases of COVID-19 arises.

 In order to carry out such analysis, it was necessary to collect the comments of Twitter users.
 All those comments were processed and labeled, making possible to observe, through statistical validations, if there is any inherent "causality" or relationship between the increase in users reporting that they are sick (or have symptoms of the disease), with an increase in officially reported cases.